Controller for rejection of the first harmonic in a periodic signal with uncertain delay: Introduction

 \section{Introduction}

 Rejecting a periodic disturbance acting on a controlled system has many engineering applications.
-Among these endless lists of applications, one can mention helicopter vibration reduction~\cite{Friedmann1995,Patt2005,Welsh2018}, reduction of side-by-side tower oscillations in wind turbine~\cite{Pamososuryo2024}, vibration compensation in hard disk drives~\cite{Yabui2019,Yabui2020}, wave cancellation in marine systems~\cite{Basturk2013}, active noise control~\cite{Elliott1992,Chandrasekar2006}, spacecraft vibration isolation~\cite{Chen2018,Shi2024}, suppression of torque~\cite{Mosskull2024,Chen1990} or cantilever beam~\cite{Yue2017} oscillations.
+Among these endless lists of applications, one can mention helicopter vibration reduction~\cite{Friedmann1995,Patt2005,Welsh2018}, reduction of side-by-side tower oscillations in wind turbine~\cite{Pamososuryo2024}, vibration compensation in hard disk drives~\cite{Yabui2019,Yabui2020}, wave cancellation in marine systems~\cite{Basturk2013}, active noise control~\cite{Elliott1992,Chandrasekar2006}, spacecraft vibration isolation~\cite{Chen2018,Shi2024}, suppression of torque ripple~\cite{Mosskull2024,Chen1990,Mandel2015} or cantilever beam~\cite{Yue2017} oscillations.
+As it is shown in Refs.~\cite{renzi204,Machado2024} such applications can have a significant economic impact.

-The internal model principle (IMP)~\cite{conant1970,Francis1976,Wonham1976} is a fundamental mathematical ingredient behind many controllers that cancel periodic disturbance.
-The IMP states that the controller should contain a model generating the disturbance and the reference signals.
-For example, in a well-known PID controller designed to track a constant reference value, the main part is integral since such a part produces a constant signal that generates the constant reference signal.
-When we have a periodic disturbance, the controller should contain harmonic signal generators with appropriate frequencies.
+The internal model principle (IMP)~\cite{conant1970,Francis1976,Wonham1976} is a fundamental mathematical component of many controllers that cancel periodic disturbances.
+The IMP states that the controller should contain a model that generate disturbance and reference signals.
+For example, in a well-known proportional-integral-derivative~(PID) controller designed to track a constant reference value, the main part is integral, because it produces a constant control force that generates a constant reference signal in the output of the close-loop system.
+While the role of proportional and derivative parts is to improve the stability and robustness of the close-loop system.
+In case of a periodic disturbance, the IMP-based controller should contain harmonic signal generators with the appropriate frequencies.

-The control algorithms have many names addressing various problems related to canceling the periodic disturbances.
-One of the oldest methods is called a repetitive control (RC), first appeared in Ref.~\cite{Inoue1981} and further developed by many researchers~\cite{Hara1988,Tomizuka1989,Escobar2005,Zhang2003}.
-It has a delay line of a time equal to the period of the fundamental frequency.
-The objective of the RC is to reject all harmonics in the known frequency periodic disturbance even if the number of harmonics is infinite (in the case of discrete implementation, the number of harmonics is limited by the Nyquist frequency).
-The RC can be generalized to a fractional-order RC~\cite{Fedele2017,Fedele2018}, improving stability.
+Control algorithms have many names that address various problems related to canceling periodic disturbances.
+One of the oldest methods is called a repetitive control (RC), which first appeared in Ref.~\cite{Inoue1981} and has been developed further by many researchers~\cite{Hara1988,Tomizuka1989,Escobar2005,Zhang2003}.
+It has a delay line equal to the period of the fundamental frequency.
+The objective of RC is to reject all harmonics in the known frequency periodic disturbance even if the number of harmonics is infinite (in the case of a discrete implementation, the number of harmonics is limited by the Nyquist frequency).
+RC can be generalized to a fractional-order RC~\cite{Fedele2017,Fedele2018} to improve its stability.